auan0001/MPI-One-sided-Game-of-Life/README.md

 ## About

 This is an excerpt from my BSc thesis in the Engineering Physics programme at the dept. of Computational Science, Uppsala universitet.
-The data passing between the nearest neighbors is done through halo exchange by derived datatypes of boundary rows and columns
+From this repository, the One-sided implementation as well as a two-sided `MPI_Sendrecv` (for comparison) can be compiled to run on a system with an installation of `OpenMPI`.
+The data passing between the nearest neighbors is done through halo exchange by using derived datatypes of boundary rows and columns

 ![Halo exchange](https://github.com/auan0001/MPI-One-sided-Game-of-Life/blob/main/images/gol_gh_halo.png)